Accessibility statement – the Import Declaration Service for private persons

 - Combinations of form fields

-- All form fields have not been programmatically connected to each other.
+- The form field pairs for providing sum and currency in the “Goods details” step have not been programmatically connected to each other.

 - HTML heading levels